 If you are interested in building a nest box for the program, hosting a nest box on your property, or if you know of a location that may provide good habitat, please contact Jordan.Brown@delaware.gov.

-In 2024, the Delaware Kestrel Partnership monitored 81 nest boxes across the state from March through July.
-Volunteers observed American kestrels at 20 of these nest boxes and breeding pairs at 14.
-A total of 40 eggs were laid, producing only 21 chicks.
+In 2025, the Delaware Kestrel Partnership monitored 88 nest boxes across the state from March through July.
+Volunteers observed American Kestrels at 24 of these nest boxes and breeding pairs at 14.

-A total of nine adult birds were captured for banding; however, five of those individuals were re-captured, meaning they already had bands on their legs.
-These individuals were from New Jersey (2), Pennsylvania, Virginia, and Delaware originally.
+A total of nine adult birds were captured for banding; however, three of those individuals (two females and a male) were re-captured, meaning they already had bands on their legs.

-New for 2024, staff placed Motus radio tags on 14 American kestrel adults and nestlings as part of a new study, tracking the movements of these birds year-round.
+Starting in 2024, staff placed Motus radio tags on American Kestrel adults and nestlings as part of a new study, tracking the movements of these birds year-round.

 The tags rely on compatible receiving towers sending signals back to the researcher.
-As of February 2025, Delaware has 14 towers and would like to install at least four more, using grant funding provided by the U.S. Fish & Wildlife Service’s Wildlife Restoration Program.
+As of May 2026, Delaware has 18 motus towers which provide near full coverage of the state.

 You can keep tabs on where these, and future, tagged birds, have been using the Motus Wildlife Tracking System.